 In today’s digital ecosystem, the quality of a brand’s content often directly influences its relevance.
 This can be especially true for rapidly growing startups.
-The pandemic has only increased the need for engaging digital content as nearly all communications between consumers and brands and business-to-business went digital.
+The pandemic has only increased the need for engaging startup content marketing as nearly all communications between consumers and brands and business-to-business went digital.

-Social media is a powerful tool to elevate the visibility of a product, mission, and brand, and marketers in both B2B, B2C, and of course today’s D2C organizations understand the impact effective content marketing can have on growth and profitability.
-But to be truly effective, startup content marketing strategies rely on two things: quality and consistency.
+Social media is a powerful tool to elevate the visibility of a product, mission, and brand, and marketers in B2B, B2C, and of course, today’s D2C organizations understand the impact effective content marketing can have on growth and profitability.
+But to be genuinely effective, startup content marketing strategies rely on quality and consistency.

 High-quality content is thoughtful, compelling, and solves a problem for the reader.
 But from a brand perspective, the purpose of content is to build an audience by showcasing brand values, displaying transparency, and maintaining control over brand messaging.
-Pair quality content with consistency, and audiences — as well as various platform algorithms — take notice, resulting in increased engagement and impression levels.
+Pair quality content with consistency, and audiences and various platform algorithms take notice, resulting in increased engagement and impression levels.

 Quality vs. Consistency: Which reigns supreme?

-When building out a startup content marketing strategy, it can be challenging for startup teams to devote adequate resources towards producing a steady stream of quality content.
-When time and resources are limited, which strategic effort should be prioritized — creating high-quality content less frequently, or creating less quality content more frequently?
+When building out a startup content marketing strategy, it can be challenging for startup teams to devote adequate resources toward producing a steady stream of quality content.
+When time and resources are limited, which strategic effort should be prioritized — creating high-quality content less frequently or creating less quality content more frequently?
 Generally, the answer is a balance of both, here’s why.

-Posting consistently across social media channels tells the algorithm that your account is active, and will therefore prioritize it on newsfeeds resulting in higher impressions.
-Therefore, posting on a regular basis is essential for building an audience.
+Posting consistently across social media channels tells the algorithm that your account is active and will prioritize it on newsfeeds resulting in higher impressions.
+Therefore, posting regularly is essential for building an audience.
 But this is just the first step.
 Once people see your content, it’s the quality that keeps them engaged and regularly returning to see what else your brand is creating.
-So while consistency draws viewers in, quality is what keeps them coming back to your content channels – and ideally your products.
+So while consistency draws viewers in, quality keeps them returning to your content channels – and ideally, your products.

 For startup teams with the limited time that need to prioritize quality and consistency, creating a repurposing strategy is KEY to growing and retaining an engaged audience online that generates qualified leads.